Mark Lancaster, Baron Lancaster of Kimbolton: House of Commons

 Lancaster was elected as Member of Parliament gaining North East Milton Keynes for the Conservatives in the 2005 general election, and succeeding Brian White of the Labour Party.

 Between 2005 and 2010 he served in Opposition, first as an Opposition Whip in 2006–2007, before moving to be the Shadow Minister for International Development in 2007 until the 2010 General Election.

 During his time as a backbench MP, He served on the Office of Deputy Prime Minister Select Committee, (2005), Defence Select Committee (2006), Housing, Communities and Local Government Committee (2008–09) and the International Development Select Committee (2009–10).

 After his re-election in 2010 and the formation of the Coalition Government, he was initially appointed as the PPS to the Secretary of State for International Development, From 2012 to 2015, he was a government whip and a Lord Commissioner of the Treasury.
 He then moved to the Ministry of Defence where he was Parliamentary Under-Secretary of State for Defence Veterans, Reserves and Personnel (2015–2017) and Minister for the Armed Forces (2017–2019).

 In November 2019, he announced his retirement from the House of Commons.

 House of Lords

 Lancaster was nominated for a peerage in the 2019 Dissolution Honours.
 On 16 September 2020, he was created Baron Lancaster of Kimbolton by Queen Elizabeth II.
 He was Introduced to the House of Lords on 12 October 2020, and sits in the House as a Conservative Party life peer.
 He made his maiden speech on 27 October 2020, while expressing regret that as a bomb disposal expert and with his family ties to fireworks making, that it didn't occur on 5 November.

 He was appointed as a member of the NATO Parliamentary Assembly on 9 November 2021.
+He was elected Chair of the Defence and Security Committee of the NATO Parliamentary Assembly at the 70th Annual Session held in Montreal 22–25 November 2024.

+Lancaster was appointed as the Government's Defence Security Advocate on 25 January 2023.
+The role was established to help drive UK Defence exports and involves engagement with both UK Industry leaders and foreign Government Ministers.
+He was reappointed in the role by the incoming Labour Government on 9 January 2025.